fauzanqadri/phone/README.md

 # Phone

-gem that interact to your usb to make a call, and SMS
+gem that interact to your usb-modem/phone to make a call, and SMS

 ## Installation

 clone to your computer
 plug your modem or phone into computer
 And then execute:
 	$ cd /your/foo/path/to/phone
     $ bundle install